GuillaumeOz/ft_services/doc/yaml_files.md

 * ReadOnlyMany -- the volume can be mounted read-only by many nodes
 * ReadWriteMany -- the volume can be mounted as read-write by many nodes

+`backend: IngressBackend`

+Backend defines the referenced service endpoint to which the traffic will be forwarded to.

 `clusterIP: string`

 clusterIP is the IP address of the service and is usually assigned randomly by the master.
 If an address is specified manually and is not in use by others, it will be allocated to the service; otherwise, creation of the service will fail.
 This field can not be changed through updates.
 Valid values are "None", empty string (""), or a valid IP address.
 "None" can be specified for headless services when proxying is not required.
 Only applies to types ClusterIP, NodePort, and LoadBalancer.
 Ignored if type is ExternalName.